 Development.
 The developing tissues/organs of the embryo (white circle) exhibit some areas with higher concentrations of H2O2 (blue area), which acts as an attractant for nerves (red lines).
 As nerves populate their target area, the concentration of H2O2 gradually decreases down to levels observed in the surrounding tissues, concomitantly with the completion of the innervation process.

 We are developing several strategies to manipulate H2O2 levels in order to reproduce in a controlled way the extreme dynamics of H2O2 levels observed in physiological situations.
-In addition, the targeting this strategy to specific subcellular compartments has allowed us to address the role of H2O2 in protein trafficking, including protein secretion processes, conventional (Sonic Hedgehog) or unconventional (Engrailed homeoprotein), ex vivo and now also in vivo.
+In addition, the targeting to specific subcellular compartments has allowed us to address the role of H2O2 in protein trafficking, including protein secretion processes, conventional (Sonic Hedgehog) or unconventional (Engrailed homeoprotein), ex vivo and now also in vivo.